 Self-ligating braces mean less discomfort and a minor number of visits to your orthodontist the main feature and advantage of the treatment is that it allows a better range of movement while minimizing friction.
 A study conducted by The American Journal of Orthodontics and Dentofacial Orthopedics states:

 “Self-ligating bracket systems displayed a significantly lower level of frictional resistance, dramatically less chair-time for archwire removal and insertion, and promoted improved infection control when compared with polyurethane elastomeric and stainless steel tie wire ligation for ceramic and metal twin brackets.”

 Will My Orthodontic Treatment Be Faster?

 Keep in mind that everyone’s case will be slightly different.
-Your treatment’s efficiency is highly dependant on multiple factors, including genetic ones.
-Some patients’ journey with us much shorter and still provide them with a near-perfect smile.
+Your treatment’s efficiency is highly dependent on multiple factors, including genetic ones.
+Some patients’ journeys with us are much shorter and still provide them with a near-perfect smile.
 The biology of tooth movement is complex, and it requires careful planning and execution.

 Another difference is that because of this unique design, you could spend less time in the office for adjustments, we could even space out more of your visits, but this will significantly depend on other factors.

 A prevalent inconvenience that prolongs treatment length is failing to restrict a patient’s diet.
 If you ignore warnings about what not to eat and continuously break your braces, your treatment will take considerably longer than that of a patient who avoids damaging their braces.